kevinding0218/InterviewDocuments/Q and A/System Design/Summary/SD - Design Count of Videos.md

 	```
 #### Consistency
 ##### Cons of not choose consistency
-- If we choose availability over consistency, it simply means we prefer to show stale (not up-to-date) data than no data at all.
+- If we choose **availability over consistency, it simply means we prefer to show stale (not up-to-date) data than no data at all**.
-- Synchronous data replicate is slow, we usually replicate data asynchronously.
+- **Synchronous data replicate is slow**, we usually replicate data asynchronously.
 ##### Eventual Consistency
-- In case of a leader-follower replication for example, some read replicas may be behind their master.
+- In case of a leader-follower replication for example, **some read replicas may be behind their master**.
 Which leads to a situation when different users see different total count for a video.
-- This inconsistency is temporary, over time all writes will propagate to replicas.
+- This inconsistency is **temporary, over time all writes will propagate to replica**s.
 This effect is known as `Eventual Consistency`
 ##### Cassandra (Tunable Consistency)
 ### How we can store the data
 #### Data Modeling between SQL and NoSQL databases